Difference Between Finally and Final

 Finally vs Final

-Finally means end or last.
-In hindi it means “अंत में”.
+Finally, it means end or last.
+In hindi it means “अंत में.
 Finally is an adverb, a word that modifies the verb in a sentence.

-The word “finally” can represent an end of a series or events, or the end of a long time or to introduce a final point.
+The word “finally” can represent the end of a series of events, the end of a long time, or the introduction of a final point.

 Final is an adjective.
 An adjective modifies the noun in the sentence.